Hospice Eligibility for Patients With End-Stage COPD and Other Forms of Lung Disease

 - Resting tachycardia > 100/minute

-While these laboratory studies may be helpful to the clinician when considering patient appropriateness for VITAS services, they are not required for patient admission.
+While these laboratory studies may be helpful to the clinician when considering patient appropriateness for VITAS hospice and palliative care services, they are not required for patient admission.

 - FEV1 ≤ 30 percent predicted post-bronchodilator